 Why Hedge?

-• Volatility Management: Reduce the impact of price swings on your portfolio’s value.
+- Volatility Management: Reduce the impact of price swings on your portfolio’s value, keeping the equity curve steady and mitigating the risk of forced liquidations during broader market margin adjustments.

 Common Hedging Techniques

-• Short Selling: In stock-for-stock deals, you might short the acquirer’s stock to hedge against adverse price movements.
+- Short Selling: In stock-for-stock deals, you must short the acquirer’s stock according to the exact contractually mandated exchange ratio to hedge against adverse price movements and insulate the portfolio from the acquirer’s equity fluctuations.

 Considerations When Hedging

-• Liquidity: Ensure that the hedging instruments you’re using are liquid enough to enter and exit positions as needed.
+- Liquidity: Ensure that the hedging instruments you’re using are liquid enough to enter and exit positions without incurring significant transaction slippage.

 Timing and Execution